 In June 2018, Cassell commenced a 7-week internship program with Banco de Ahorro y Crédito ADOPEM, one of the leading microfinance institutions in the Dominican Republic.

-Warren is currently a junior at The George Washington University in Washington, D.C. where he has been pursuing a bachelor’s degree in Accountancy and a minor in Spanish and Latin American Languages, Literatures & Cultures.
+Warren graduated from The George Washington University in Washington, D.C. with a bachelor’s degree in Accountancy and a minor in Spanish and Latin American Languages, Literatures & Cultures in January 2020.